Abibubble/ms3-the-bar-blade/README.md

 ### Color Scheme
 * I decided on a very simple theme of purple and black for my color scheme.
 * I didn't want to distract from the content of the site, hence choosing two main colours.
-* I have used 3 different shades of purple to provide some contrast.
+* I have used 3 different shades of purple to provide some contrast on the site.
 * All text is white, which allows the text to be easily visible on all backgrounds.
+* I have used other colors on buttons only:
     * I have used red only for the delete buttons, to convey the button is a destructive thing.
     * I have used green only for the cancel button on the delete modals, to signify a return to safety for the user.
+    * I have used blue only for the edit buttons, to show that it's a creative thing.

 ![Color Scheme](static/docs/colors.png)